 - Confirmatory molecular analysis to detect the recurrent G380R FGFR3 mutations may be helpful where there is residual doubt about the diagnosis.

 - X-rays show metaphyseal irregularity, flaring in the long bones, and late-appearing irregular epiphyses.
 The pelvis is narrow in anteroposterior diameter with deep sacroiliac notches and short iliac wings.
 The spine shows progressive narrowing of the interpedicular distance from top to bottom (reverse of normal).

-- Investigation of possible cranial abnormalities and hydrocephalus includes ultrasound, CT and MRI scans.
-Detailed imaging of the craniocervical junction is particularly important in infants in order to rule out spinal cord compression (see Complications, below).
+- Investigation of possible cranial abnormalities and hydrocephalus includes ultrasound, and CT and MRI scans.
+Detailed imaging of the craniocervical junction is particularly important in infants in order to rule out spinal cord compression (see 'Complications', below).

 - Upper to lower segment ratio should be monitored.

 - Management of frequent middle ear infections.
 Treatment of obstructive sleep apnoea - eg, adenotonsillectomy, weight loss and continuous positive airway pressure.

 - As excess weight gain is often a significant issue for many affected children, regular height and weight measurement later in childhood and an emphasis on maintaining weight gain within acceptable limits from an early age are very important.